[ jit-er ]

 Save This Word!

-(the) jitters, nervousness; a feeling of fright or uneasiness (usually preceded by the): Every time I have to make a speech, I get the jitters.
+(the) jitters, nervousness; a feeling of fright or uneasiness: Every time I have to make a speech, I get the jitters.

 Origin of jitter

-First recorded 1920–25; variant of chitter to shiver (Middle English chiteren ), gradational variant of chatter
+First recorded 1920–25; variant of chitter “to shiver” (Middle English chiteren ), modification or variant of chatter

 C20: of unknown origin